mejistus/fantastic-i3/README.md

 And in this repo, conky is from [slate-conky-theme](https://github.com/CrispyKSP/slate-conky-theme "CrispyKSP").

-Respect for all these great open-source project.
+Respect for all these great open-source projects.

 ## Preview